Communal dancefloor energy at one of

 Do I need to check out every time I leave the festival?

 If you leave Paradise City and want to come back the same day, you’ll have to check yourself out at the exit.
-This can be done easily: scan your wristband on the black boxes found at the exit, et voila.
+This can be done easily: simply scan your wristband found at the exit, and voilà.

 It is your responsibility to check yourself out!
 Failing to do so may cause problems when checking back in the same day.
 Once you are ready to go to bed, you can exit the festival without checking yourself.
-We will reset all access control, and you can scan your wristband the next day, if you bought a ticket, of course!
+We will reset all access control, and you can scan your wristband the next day, provided you purchased a ticket.

 Transport